adap/flower/doc/source/example-mxnet-walk-through.rst

     * update the parameters of the local model with the parameters received from the server
     * evaluate the updated model on the local test set
     * return the local loss and accuracy to the server

+The challenging part is to transform the MXNet parameters from :code:`NDArray` to :code:`NumPy Arrays` to make it readable for Flower.

 The two :code:`NumPyClient` methods :code:`fit` and :code:`evaluate` make use of the functions :code:`train()` and :code:`test()` previously defined in :code:`mxnet_mnist.py`.
 So what we really do here is we tell Flower through our :code:`NumPyClient` subclass which of our already defined functions to call for training and evaluation.